ghaith-mq/Efficient_Equivariant_Transformer/README.md

 ## E(n)-Equivariant Transformer

-Implementation of E(n)-Equivariant Transformer, which extends the ideas from Welling's <a href="https://github.com/lucidrains/egnn-pytorch">E(n)-Equivariant Graph Neural Network</a> with attention.
+Efficient Implementation of E(n)-Equivariant Transformer, which extends the ideas from Welling's <a href="https://github.com/lucidrains/egnn-pytorch">E(n)-Equivariant Graph Neural Network</a> with attention using google recent paper "Self-attention Does Not Need O(n^2) Memory" (Rabe&Staats'21).

 ## Install